-Biden denies sexual assault allegation, in his first statement on Tara Reade's claims
+Biden denies sexual assault allegation, in his first comments on Tara Reade's claims

 Biden also appeared on MSNBC's "Morning Joe" next to discuss the allegation.

 "No, it is not true.
 I'm saying unequivocally it never, never happened and it didn't.
-It never happened," Biden said on MSNBC.
+It never happened," Biden said again on MSNBC.

-On the subject of a complaint, which Reade said she filed with Biden's office, the presumptive Democratic presidential nominee said he did not remember such a complaint being made.
+On the subject of a complaint, which Reade said she made to Biden's office, the presumptive Democratic presidential nominee said he did not remember such a complaint being made.

+Biden was also pushed on his past statements that women with sexual assault accusations should be given the benefit of the doubt, particularly when he was commenting on the accusations against Supreme Court Justice Brett Kavanaugh during his confirmation process,

+"They should start out with the presumption they are telling the truth, then you have to look at the circumstances and the facts," Biden said.
+"There’s so many inconsistencies."

 While his campaign previously had denied the allegation, Biden himself had been silent on the issue as the media also did not question him on the claims for weeks, until Friday.